-Originating from Indian cuisine a chutney is a sugar and vinegar base mixed with spicey vegetables such as red hot chili peppers, not the alternative pop band from the early ’90s.
-Paired with meats and cheeses many chutney recipes will involve fruits.
+Originating from Indian cuisine, a chutney is a sugar and vinegar base mixed with spicey vegetables such as red-hot chili peppers, not the alternative pop band from the early ’90s.
+Paired with meats and cheeses many chutney recipes will involve fruits as well.

 Unlike hot sauce, chili oil infuses the dried peppers flakes into the oil as opposed to mixing oil with hot peppers and vinegar or other liquids like a hot sauce does.
 Coming from a Chinese culture chili oil goes best with ethnic Chinese cuisine although it works well with other dishes as well like a topping for eggs or eaten over pasta.

 Oil-based hot sauce recipe – Chinese chili oil

 3 cups of Vegetable or canola oil – Use an oil that is neutral or without any flavoring

 Star anise, cinnamon, bay leaves and Sichuan peppercorns, toasted sesame seeds